The free and Open Source software created to help hospitals and health centers in the management of electronic medical records.

 23 installations in 13 countries

-Since then Open Hospital has evolved drastically and it has been installed in dozens of hospitals around the world.
+Since then Open Hospital has constantly evolved and it has been adopted in dozens of facilities around the world.

 supporting the whole community with a laboratory for chemical and biological analyses, radiology and an operating room.

 are managed within the hospital facilities